What We Do Medical, Dental, and Ophthalmic Care

 In addition, CHHF offers educational scholarships to help a limited number of children complete their high school and vocational or university education.

 Ophthalmic Surgical Care

-Each year, a large number of patients need to be seen at an ophthalmology clinic for cataract or pterygium surgery.
+Each year, many patients need to be seen at an ophthalmology clinic for cataract or pterygium surgery.
 Usually, there is a waiting list of at least 12 people seeking a referral.
 In an emergency, these patients can be sent to a clinic in La Ceiba or El Progresso for treatment with charge.
-Or the Medical Referral Program will schedule a treatment with the team of Honduras Eye and Life Program (HELP) which holds surgical clinics once a year without charge for the surgery.
+Or the Medical Referral Program will schedule a treatment with the Honduras Eye and Life Program (HELP), which holds surgical clinics once a year without charge for the surgery.

 Over the years, CHHF has learned that the limited education of the impoverished in Honduras frequently means they do not understand health issues and rarely know how to advocate for themselves to obtain medical services from the government.
 They also lack the financial resources to travel to major cities to obtain needed medical care.

-In years past patients who required care beyond the capability of these volunteer teams were sent to the government hospitals for treatment.
-However, their patients were often turned away when they could not pay for the lab work or the specialized exams.
+In years past, patients who required care beyond the capability of these volunteer teams were sent to government hospitals for treatment.
+However, their patients have often turned away when they could not pay for the lab work or the specialized exams.
 They were also required to bring their medicines and surgical supplies as hospitals did not have the basic supplies needed to provide care.

 Government services today have yet to improve.

 Thus, the CHHF Board of Directors took a leap of faith and began a Medical Referral Program in 2014.
 This program aims to ensure that patients receive the medical, dental, and ophthalmic care they need.